dorinvi/CircuitBreaker/README.md

 # CircuitBreaker

 Proof of concept for adding 'circuit breaker' functionality to CDSP (Common Digital Services Platform).
+This is the version without classes.